 1913 – Kansas oil production was 24,083 barrels.
 Of 2,174 holes drilled, only 483 were dry.

-1914 – President Wilson sent army units, including troops from Kansas, to aid in the protection of U.S. property and treaty rights concerning Mexico.
+1914 – President Wilson sent army units, including troops from Kansas, to aid in protecting U.S. property and treaty rights concerning Mexico.

-Arthur Capper becomes first native Kansan elected to the office of Governor.
+Arthur Capper became the first native Kansan elected to the office of Governor.

-1916 – Kansas National Guard sent to the Mexican border.
+1916 – Kansas National Guard was sent to the Mexican border.

-1917 – The Anti-Saloon League was the name of the group established that proved integral in preventing the sale of intoxicating liquors.
+1917 – The Anti-Saloon League was the group established that proved integral in preventing the sale of intoxicating liquors.

 World War I brought an unprecedented boom in agriculture because of the demand for food from the warring nations of Europe.
 Thousands of previously uncultivated acres were planted in wheat.